NREL/buildstockbatch/docs/run_sims.rst

 Slide the CPUs available to Docker to the number of concurrent simulations you want to run (probably all of them).

 Running a project file is straightforward.
-Call the ``buildstock_docker`` command line tool as follows:
+Call the ``buildstock_local`` command line tool as follows:

-.. command-output:: buildstock_docker --help
+.. command-output:: buildstock_local --help
    :ellipsis: 0,8

 .. warning::